 There are 10 business plan components or sections that every entrepreneur and business owner must include in their plan.
 These include:

-You should recognize these if you’ve ever worked with a business plan template.
+You should recognize these if you’ve ever worked with the best business plan template.

 Formatting your business plan with charts and graphs is welcomed to break up long blocks of text.
 However, charts and graphs shouldn’t be used for their own sake.
 They must make the information easier to pass on than text would.